Carol McDonald Connor: Individualized Student Instruction and Child-by-Instruction Interaction Effects

 Much of Connor's research has been fostered by a conviction that individual differences matter when it comes to reading instruction.

 In 2004, Connor was the Principal Investigator of a three-year grant from the Institute of Education Sciences (IES) to develop the Individualized Student Instruction (ISI) intervention system, which includes the A2i software.
-The intervention consists of a teacher training program and professional development in the design of targeted, individualized instruction, generally delivered to small groups of students with similar instructional needs.
-The A2i software supports teachers in developing individualized student instruction plans with specific recommendations on the type and quantity of instruction needed based on assessment data generated several times throughout the school year.
-The software employs algorithms that make use of the child-by-instruction effects that Connor has documented in her research, by which specific types of instruction are more or less effective for individual students depending on the specific skills they have at the time of instruction.
+The intervention combines teacher training with professional development focused on designing targeted, individualized instruction, typically delivered to small groups of students with similar learning needs.

+The A2i software assists teachers in developing individualized instructional plans by providing specific recommendations on the type and amount of instruction required, based on assessment data collected multiple times throughout the school year.
+The software uses algorithms that draw on child-by-instruction interaction effects identified in Connor’s research, whereby the effectiveness of particular instructional approaches varies depending on each student’s current skill level.

 Randomized control studies showed that reading outcomes in ISI classrooms were significantly better than those in control classrooms, in Kindergarten through third grade.
 Connor was also the principal investigator on several follow-up grants on the project, including a four-year grant to make A2i software accessible to educators in more contexts and without extensive and ongoing researcher support.